Manmit124/social-ai-agents/docs/LINKEDIN_CONTENT_CALENDAR.md

 Sometimes the best solution isn't the paid one.
 Sometimes it's the one that teaches you.

-Building @Mataru taught me that.
+Building @Mataroo taught me that.

 What's a decision where "free + learning" beat "paid + easy" for you?
 ```